TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning

 \subsection{Hindsight-optimality}

 We now formally define our novel notion of hindsight-optimality.
-Given an input prompt $\bx \in \calX^L$ of length $L$ over a vocabulary $\calX$, an LRM \lrm, which generates the corresponding CoT $\br \in \calX^M$ and the solution $\bs \in \calX^N$ with the answer \ans$\in \calX$, the hindsight-optimal reasoning length ($\mathsf{HORL}$) is defined as the minimum of all indices $i \in [M]$ such that upon truncating the CoT at position $i$, \ie $\br_{\leq i}$, LRM still produces the same final answer \ans.
+Given an input prompt $\bx \in \calX^L$ of length $L$ over a vocabulary $\calX$, an LRM \lrm generates a corresponding \rtx $\br \in \calX^M$ and solution $\bs \in \calX^N$, where the solution contains a final answer \ans$\in \calX$.
+The hindsight-optimal reasoning length ($\mathsf{HORL}$) is defined as the earliest position in the completed \rtx at which the final answer \ans has been logically reached.
 Mathematically,

-Note that $\mathsf{HORL}$ is well-defined as the above set of indices is always non-empty; the index $M$ corresponding to the full length CoT $\br$ already yields \ans.
-Hence, by definition $\mathsf{HORL} \leq M$.
+Here, $\br_{\leq i}$ is said to contain the earliest logical arrival of \ans if, by position $i$, the sequence of reasoning steps in $\br$ has produced the first derivation of the final answer \ans.
+Thus, $\mathsf{HORL}$ is a retrospective property of the realized \rtx $\br$ and final answer \ans.